NN2777/KULINER-INDO/README.md

 3. Rimadhani Aula M

 ## About This Project
 The website is intended for Indonesian food lovers.
-We hope that consumers can easily order Indonesian food from our restaurant using this website o(*￣▽￣*)ブ
+We hope that consumers can easily order Indonesian food from our restaurant using this website Ψ(￣∀￣)Ψ